 Over the last three fiscal years, an average of 18% of our total consolidated revenues were derived from FFP and target cost and fee with risk sharing contracts, in which we bear risk that our actual costs may exceed a target amount.
 Under FFP contracts, we agree to fulfill our obligations at a set price.
 Under target cost and fee with risk sharing contracts, customers reimburse our costs plus a specified or target fee or profit, if our actual costs equal a negotiated target cost.
 Under such contracts, if our actual costs exceed the target costs, our target fee and cost reimbursement are reduced by a portion of the cost overrun.
 When making proposals for engagements on these types of contracts, we rely heavily on our estimates of costs and timing for completing the associated projects.
 In each case, our failure to estimate costs accurately or to control costs during performance of our work could result, and in some instances has resulted, in reduced profits or in losses.
-More generally, any increased or unexpected costs or unanticipated delays in connection with the performance of these contracts, including costs and delays caused by factors outside of our control, could make these contracts less profitable or unprofitable and could adversely affect our operating results.
+More generally, any increased or unexpected costs or unanticipated delays in connection with the performance of these contracts, including costs and delays caused by factors outside of our control, could make these contracts less profitable or unprofitable.
+We have recorded losses on FFP contracts from time to time, including the Greek contract.
+Future losses could have a material adverse effect on our profitability.

-We incur significant pre-contract costs that if not reimbursed would adversely affect our financial condition or our operating results.
+We incur significant pre-contract costs that if not reimbursed would deplete our cash balances and adversely affect our profitability.

 We often incur costs on projects outside of a formal contract when customers ask us to begin work under a new contract that has yet to be executed, or when they ask us to extend work we are currently doing beyond the scope of the initial contract.
 We incur such costs at our risk, and it is possible that the customers will not reimburse us for these costs if we are ultimately unable to agree on a formal contract.
-At April 30, 2005, we had pre-contract costs of \$34 million in our Government segment and \$9 million in our Commercial segment.
+At July 31, 2005, we had pre-contract costs of \$19 million in our Government segment and \$1 million in our Commercial segment.
 Although we have historically recovered substantially all of our pre-contract costs, we may never execute formal contracts or contract amendments and may never be able to recover the related costs.
-Any failure to recover these pre-contract costs would adversely affect our financial condition and operating results.
+Any failure to recover these pre-contract costs would deplete our cash balances and adversely affect our profitability.

-The failure to successfully resolve issues related to our Greek Olympic contract could further adversely affect our financial condition and operating results.
+The failure to successfully resolve issues related to our Greek Olympic contract could adversely affect our profitability and could require us to make large payments to the Greek Government.